Admission

 5. One application must be submitted to the Graduate School by October 15 (spring admission only); and

-6. Admission for postmaster’s applicants will be to the practice specialization area in which their nursing master’s degrees were completed.
+6. Admission for post-master’s applicants will be to the practice specialization area in which their nursing master’s degrees were completed.

 Program Requirements